 Will a Master’s Degree Pay Off?

 A majority of CEOs will have more than 10 years of experience in a hospital or medical facility and 3 to 5 years experience as a manager.
-If you are wondering whether or not you should accumulate tuition and student loan expenses, you should take a minute to review salary ranges of hospital CEOs.
+If you are wondering whether or not to accumulate tuition and student loan expenses, you should take a minute to review salary ranges of hospital CEOs.
 CEOs, while they have very stressful jobs, are compensated extraordinarily well.
-The lower 10 percent earn an average of $118,000 per year, and the upper 10 percent have been reported to earn upwards of $590,000.
+The lower 10 percent earn an average of $118,000 per year, and the upper 10 percent earn upwards of $590,000.

 Those who work in the capacity of a hospital CEO today certainly don’t do the job alone.
 There are numerous, similar professionals who work closely with this executive and in somewhat similar roles.
 Here are a few of those closely-related positions.